BYLAWS

 For Abdication of Duties – An officer who fails to perform the stated duties of the position in the Bylaws, or, places the Club in jeopardy due to irresponsible actions or behavior in the performance of those duties, may be removed from office by a vote of the majority of the remaining Board members.

 SECTION J – Executive Board Meetings & Motions – The Executive Board shall have and may exercise all authority of the Board of Directors at intervals between meetings of the full Board of Directors.
-Executive Board Meetings shall be held at the call of the President, as necessary, and may be conducted by telephone or through an email conversation.
+Executive Board Meetings shall be held at the call of the President, as necessary, and may be conducted in-person or electronically.
 A majority of the Officers shall be deemed a quorum for the transaction of business and to pass motions which require immediate action.
 All proceedings of Executive Board meetings shall be reported to the Board at its next regular meeting and shall be subject to revision or alteration by the Board of Directors if the actions from those proceedings are able to be altered without harm to the Club.

 ARTICLE VI